SouthGreenPlatform/GeMo/docs/source/QuickStart.rst

 =========== ======
 individuals origin
 =========== ======
 P2 AA
 T01 BB
 T02 BB
 T03 AA
 T04 AA
 T05 AA
 T06 AA
 T07 AA
 T08 BB
 =========== ======

-- Baurens_et_al_2019_individuals.txt : List of individuals to scan origin from vcf, as defined in the VCF headerline
+- Baurens_et_al_2019_individuals.txt : A two column file with individuals to scan for origin (same as defined in the VCF headerline) in the first column and the ploidy in the second column.
 - Baurens_et_al_2019_color.txt : A color file with 4 columns: col1=group and the three last column corresponded to RGB code.
 ===== ========== === === =
 group name       r   g   b